Jamdoog/ansible-bird/README.md

 - IPv6 Only
 - Won't create tunnels for OSPF neighbors
 - Won't create IBGP sessions
-- Hardcoded certain values such as anycast addresses
 - Requires you to list the number of loopback interfaces `loopback_interfaces` in this example 1 through 4 as there are 4 interfaces in `templates/bgp_interfaces.conf`

 Requirements